Undergraduate Summer Research Internship Program in Biological

 not eligible for the program.

-Applicants should have completed some college coursework in
+and should have completed some college coursework in

 biology and chemistry (preferably through organic chemistry).

 Previous laboratory experience is desirable.
-Applicants must
+Students who will

 submit an application with an essay, transcript, standardized